Skip to main content Skip to footer

 Brantford Ice Jam Study

-In February 2018, a major ice jam set in place in Brantford on the Grand River in the area of Gilkison Flats.
-The ice jam and flood resulted in overtopping and circumventing flood protection along portions of the dike system through the central portion of the City.
-The event required evacuation of thousands of residents, caused extensive damages and cost to private holdings and public infrastructure, and required extensive emergency service operations from agencies.
+The Gilkison Flats reach of the Grand River has a history of ice jam occurrences.
+In February 2018, a major ice jam set in through the reach, overtopping and circumventing flood protection along portions of the dike system through the City.
+The event required evacuations of thousands of city residents, caused extensive damages and cost to private holdings and public infrastructure, and required extensive emergency service operations from agencies.
+This flood event was set up through prior river and ice movement events that winter both through the reach and upstream watershed.
+A major ice jam with similar conditions also occurred in 1996.

-The objectives of the proposed study were to:
+The objectives of the project are to:

 Please note the following documents may not be accessible to people with disabilities.
 If you have a disability and require a document in an alternate format, please contact us.